Upcoming Events

 February 28, 2019

 Camille Ann Brewer began her career in the visual arts over 30 years ago in Northern California, where she earned her BFA in interdisciplinary crafts at the California College of the Arts.
 Ms. Brewer later earned her MFA in textile design from the University of Michigan, Ann Arbor.
-After completing her education, Ms. Brewer began working over three-decade period in the field of arts administration at many cultural institutions and non-profits such as: The Detroit Institute of Arts; Mott-Warsh Collection, Flint, Michigan; Center for Creative Ageing, Washington, DC; University of Chicago; Romare Bearden Foundation, New York, New York; and The Textile Museum, Washington, DC.
+After completing her education, Ms. Brewer began working over a three-decade period in the field of arts administration at many cultural institutions and non-profits such as: The Detroit Institute of Arts; Mott-Warsh Collection, Flint, Michigan; Center for Creative Ageing, Washington, DC; University of Chicago; Romare Bearden Foundation, New York, New York; and The Textile Museum, Washington, DC.
 Brewer currently operates a hand-weaving studio focused on the production of sustainable textile products in Detroit, Michigan.